Morgan Advanced Materials (LON:MGAM) Trading Down 16.2% – Here’s What Happened

-Several research analysts have recently commented on MGAM shares.
-Citigroup boosted their target price on Morgan Advanced Materials from GBX 325 ($4.09) to GBX 330 ($4.15) and gave the stock a “buy” rating in a report on Thursday, January 23rd.
-Royal Bank of Canada reduced their target price on Morgan Advanced Materials from GBX 350 ($4.40) to GBX 320 ($4.02) and set an “outperform” rating on the stock in a report on Thursday, November 7th.
+Several equities analysts have issued reports on MGAM shares.
+Royal Bank of Canada cut their price target on shares of Morgan Advanced Materials from GBX 350 ($4.41) to GBX 320 ($4.03) and set an “outperform” rating on the stock in a report on Thursday, November 7th.
+Citigroup lifted their price objective on shares of Morgan Advanced Materials from GBX 325 ($4.10) to GBX 330 ($4.16) and gave the stock a “buy” rating in a research note on Thursday, January 23rd.

 Morgan Advanced Materials (LON:MGAM – Get Free Report) last posted its quarterly earnings data on Friday, February 28th.
-The company reported GBX 25.50 ($0.32) earnings per share (EPS) for the quarter.
-Morgan Advanced Materials had a return on equity of 19.02% and a net margin of 6.17%.
-Analysts forecast that Morgan Advanced Materials plc will post 32.5 EPS for the current fiscal year.
+The company reported GBX 25.50 ($0.32) EPS for the quarter.
+Morgan Advanced Materials had a net margin of 6.17% and a return on equity of 19.02%.
+As a group, research analysts forecast that Morgan Advanced Materials plc will post 32.5 earnings per share for the current fiscal year.

 Morgan Advanced Materials Company Profile